thufschmitt/tix-papers/nix-light/compilation.md

     For example, the record `{ DOLLAR{e1}.x = 1; DOLLAR{e2}.y = 2; }` may be
     either of the form `{ z = { x = 1; y = 2; }; }` or
     `{ z1 = { x = 1; }; z2 = { x = 2; }; }` depending on whether `e1` and `e2`
-    evaluate to the same value or not.
+    evaluate to the same value `z` or not.
     It is then impossible to compile this exactly.

     The solution we use here is to always assume that they are different.